 This experimental phase begins for the SDIS95 and the BSPP in a very strict legal framework.

-Individual mobile cameras for firefighters in six questions:
+Individual mobile cameras for firefighters in six questions below:

-What is the purpose of these body cameras?
+What is the purpose of the body cameras?

 Will the body cameras work permanently?